gopythongo/gopythongo/src/sphinx/process/intro.rst

 The problem with Python deployment
 ----------------------------------
+You can go to many conferences and watch talks on Youtube about Python deployment that invariably include a slide which has a diagram that looks something like this:

+.. pre:
+    Developer -push-> GitHub/GitLab/BitBucket -webhook-> SomeBuildServer -magic-> Fabulous cloud stuff

+GoPythonGo is a opinionated, extensible, well-structured implementation of the arrow that says "magic".

 There are many deployment models for Python.
-A lot of people resort to shipping source code and compiling virtual environments on their servers, or installing Python programs in the interpreter shipped with the OS.
+A lot of people resort to shipping source code and compiling virtual environments on their servers, or installing Python programs in the interpreter shipped with the OS, or they cram their code and a full OS, including build tools, into a Docker container and call it "lightweight".
+Some people even build the containers on the hardware where they'll later run.
 Some people also just push code to their servers using Git... whatever you are currently doing, it's worth noting that *it might work for you*.

-Obviously many people also use Docker to isolate their deployment artifacts into easily shippable containers.
-Again, some people build the containers on the hardware where they'll later run.

 We have seen time and time again that given a deployment platform, it's hard to design a deployment process that will not at some point involve building code on the deployment platform.
 Some platforms like Heroku were